Major Indoor Soccer League (1978–1992) on television: Hughes Television Network (1979)

 For the MISL's first season, a mini‐playoff package of the indoor championships was broadcast on the Hughes Television Network, which was an ad hoc syndicated network.
 In the New York area, WOR 9 broadcast two weekend games.
 The finals — a two‐of‐three‐game series which was scheduled to begin either on a Thursday or Friday — would be seen in New York the following week.

 USA Network (1981–1983)

 Beginning in the 1981–82 season, the USA Network broadcast a Friday night Game of the Week.
 USA employed Al Trautwig and Kyle Rote Jr. as their primary broadcasting crew.

-Despite the great exposure during its two-year deal with USA, MISL officials were continuously inquiring about how much they were paying them.
+Despite the exposure during its two-year deal with USA, MISL officials were continuously inquiring about how much they were paying them.
 USA told the MISL's television committee that they weren't getting any big ratings and couldn't pay them.
-To put things into perspective, the USA Network during its infancy, only had about 1.3 million subscribers.
-And an even smaller percentage of those subscribers watched sports programming, much less indoor soccer.
+The USA Network during its infancy only had about 1.3 million subscribers.
+An even smaller percentage of those subscribers watched sports programming, much less indoor soccer.